 Other areas of counselling I deal with

-Stephen Hillier-Davies has a specialist interest in the treatment of anger, alcohol, sexual difficulties.
+I have a specialist interest in the treatment of the effects of trauma, anger, alcohol and sexual difficulties.

 - Acceptance and commitment therapy (ACT)